Bensimon Byrne

-Bensimon Byrne is an advertising agency based in Toronto, Canada.
+Bensimon Byrne is Canada's largest independent advertising agency, based in Toronto, Canada.

 History

-The company was founded by Jack Bensimon, presumably in partnership with someone whose surname is Byrne.
+The company was founded in 1994 by Jack Bensimon and Peter Byrne with Eaton’s department store as its first client.
+The firm later acquired the Toronto digital agency OneMethod in 2012.
 From 2000-2005, the company reinstated the I Am Canadian slogan for beer brewer company Molson Canadian, a slogan which had been discontinued the year before by agency MacLaren McCann.

-The company oversaw Justin Trudeau's successful 2015 Canadian federal election campaign.
-Prior to this, the company had worked on other Canadian Liberal Party campaigns, such as those for Kathleen Wynne, Paul Martin, and Dalton McGuinty.
+Bensimon Byrne Chief Creative Office David Rosenberg oversaw Justin Trudeau's successful 2015 Canadian federal election campaign.
+Prior to this, the company had worked on other successful Canadian Liberal Party campaigns, such as those for Kathleen Wynne, Paul Martin, and Dalton McGuinty.

 As of 2016, the company had 225 staff members.
 In 2017, the company (including its subsidiaries Narrative and OneMethod) moved its office into the Canadian Broadcasting Centre in Toronto, Canada.
+The firm is currently attempting an expansion into the US market.